Skip to main content

 Limitations & Assumptions

-• Matrix Size Constraints: This educational tool handles small matrices (typically up to 4×4 or 5×5).
-For larger matrices or production applications, use specialized numerical libraries (NumPy, MATLAB, Eigen) designed for computational efficiency.
+• Size Constraints: This educational tool handles matrices up to approximately 10×10.
+For larger matrices, use specialized numerical libraries (NumPy, MATLAB, Eigen) with optimized algorithms and memory management.

 Sources & References